guitarvydas/guitarvydas.github.io/_posts/2022-04-11-Dynamic Binding vs Static Binding.md

 If you can sort programming constructs like Smarties, you can pre-compile some of them and avoid doing them repeatedly at runtime.

-Design === being able to change your mind rapidly === dynamic typing.
+Design ≡ being able to change your mind rapidly ≡ dynamic typing.

-If you can sort programming constructs like Smarties, you can stupid mistakes earlier.
+If you can sort programming constructs like Smarties, you can catch stupid mistakes earlier.

 If you rely on static typing *only*, you inhibit Design.

+Static binding says that variable names are inconsequential.

+In the extreme - all syntax is inconsequential.

+Syntax is just a *skin* draped over loftier concepts like paradigms.

 ## See Also